-Damn Fine Words is a cross between a professional writing course and a business course.
-It’s perfect for:
+Damn Fine Words is perfect for:

 Learning 3-sentence minis and meeting my three creative staff members changed everything.
 My focus, enthusiasm, energy, clarity and confidence relative to writing, to be sure.
 The repeatable system that can be compressed or expanded as my time and creativity are so inclined is a tool I have wholeheartedly embraced and evangelized.

 Surprising (to me anyway) was the impact the 3-sentence minis and the creative staff combo had on my mental health.
-Not that I was on the brink of breakdown or tempted by open windows in high rise buildings…but once I met my staff and knew their roles in creating minis, drafts and completed copy, I was a new woman.
+Not that I was on the brink of breakdown or tempted by open windows in high rise buildings… but once I met my staff and knew their roles in creating minis, drafts and completed copy, I was a new woman.

 Most of all, DFW and these two lessons in particular, have made me see myself as a writer.
 I’m not just a speaker who also writes pretty well.
 I’m not just writing so that I can get more speaking engagements.
 Yes, that will happen.
 Yes, that’s how I justified the investment.
 But now writing is more than a means to greater end.

 Writing is no longer a “need” or “should” do activity.
 Now writing is a “want to do” and “love to do” part of my day.

 And when you love what you do for a living, life will love you back.